Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Magnetic Properties of the Impurity Phase

-Both NPD and XRD show that the MgEr$_2$Se$_4$ phase is of high quality and shows no observable defects in the structure.
-To test for any structural defects, we allowed Se occupancy, Mg occupancy as well as Er and Mg site inversion to vary, with best fits showing no such defects, as shown in Table~\ref{tab:struct}.
-In this way, the level of cation inversion and point defects is limited to $<$1$\%$.

-As an additional model independent check for point defects, we performed Le Bail refinements \cite{lebail1988} of our data and compared the $\chi^2$ of those fits to our best Rietveld refinement.
-In Lebail fits, the structure factor is not calculated, and instead every peak height is allowed to vary and fit independently-- effectively identifying the ideal description for peaks associated with a single phase in a mixed powder\cite{toby2006}.
-In current case, we see that the $\chi^2$ achieved through a Le Bail peak-by-peak fitting of the majority phase is identical to that achieved via the above Rietveld refinement.
-This is a powerful result, which effectively eliminates the existence of cation inversion, off-stoichiometry on the Se-sublattice, or any other point defect which has the capacity to change the height in a neutron scattering pattern.

-\subsection{Magnetic Properties of the Impurity Phase}
+\section{Magnetic Properties of the Impurity Phase}

-In Fig.~\ref{fig:NPD_impurity} we show the low temperature NPD patterns at T = 1.5 K and 0.47 K, without the T=38 K pattern subtracted.
-In addition to broad features associated with spin-ice correlations in the main text and Bragg peaks associated with the lattice, the data shows a series of weak Bragg magnetic peaks which appear only at the lower temperature.
-These peaks were not indexable in the Fd$\bar{3}$m spacegroup of the spinel structure and had total weight of $0.55(5)~\%$ of the diffuse correlations.
-We thus associate them with the same impurity phase discussed above and subtracted these peaks from Figure 3 in the main text, for cosmetic purposes only.
-Neither the position nor the weight of the magnetic impurity peaks are capable of accounting for the large peak predicted by MC simulations using best fits parameters for heat capacity data, and the presence or absence of these peaks in the NPD data do not change the conclusion of this work in any way.
+In Fig.~\ref{fig:NPD_impurity} we show the low temperature NPD patterns at $T = 1.5$~K and 0.47~K, without the $T = 38 $~K pattern subtracted.
+In addition to broad features associated with spin-ice correlations and Bragg peaks associated with the lattice, the data shows a series of weak Bragg magnetic peaks which appear only at the lowest temperature.
+These peaks were not indexable in the Fd$\bar{3}$m space group of the spinel structure and had total weight of $0.55(5)~\%$ of the diffuse correlations.
+We thus associate them with the same impurity phase discussed in the main text and we didn't include data points at those peaks in Fig.~\ref{fig:hb2a}(b), for cosmetic purposes only.
+Neither the position nor the weight of the magnetic impurity peaks are capable of accounting for the large peak predicted by MC simulations using best fit parameters for heat capacity data, and the presence or absence of these peaks in the NPD data do not change the conclusion of this work in any way.
+We estimated the potential contribution to the heat capacity due to the onset of spin order in a $0.55(5)~\%$ impurity phase, and incorporated this value into the error bars when determining magnetic heat capacity in the main text.